The Trees by Adrienne Rich Summary and Complete Analysis

 1. Transience and Ephemeral Moments: The poem reflects on the transient nature of the moment.
 The whispers in the speaker’s head, which will be silent tomorrow, emphasise the fleeting quality of experiences.
 This theme invites readers to contemplate the temporary nature of moments of change and growth.

-Breaking Glass and Broken Moon: The breaking glass symbolises rupture and change.
-It suggests the shattering of barriers, representing the breaking free of the trees from their confined space.
 The broken moon, flashing in the oak’s crown, adds a surreal and symbolic touch.
 It could signify a disruption in the natural order, a transformative moment, or a reflection of the profound changes occurring in the environment.

 The poem engages the reader’s senses to create a vivid and immersive experience.
 Descriptions of the fresh night, the whole moon, and the scent of leaves and lichen contribute to the atmospheric quality of the poem.
 Rich uses sensory details to connect the reader emotionally to the natural world, enhancing the overall impact of the themes.